SSWConsulting/SSW.Rules.Content/rules/modernize-your-app/rule.md

 :::

 ::: info
-Tip: this pattern can be used when migrating web sites to a new architecture.
+Tip: this pattern can be used when migrating websites to a new architecture.
 You can place Azure Front Door in front of the existing website.
 Once a page (or route) on the new website is ready - you can re-point that page in Front Door to the new website.
 :::

 ## Customer success story